future-skill/future-skill.github.io/docs/create_an_exercise/Flow.md

 ### Levels

-Flows nned to be separated for differend levels, so that each level has it's own flow.
+Flows need to be separated for different levels, so that each level has it's own flow.
 To write a flow specific to a level the `[level?]` tag is used - where `?` is the level number starting at 1.

 ???+ example Level separation